tranthanhhoang060391/laravel-microservices/README.md

 This project is a [microservices/monolithic]-based web application built using Laravel.
 It is designed to [briefly describe the purpose of the application, e.g., manage products and orders in an e-commerce platform].
 The application leverages various Laravel packages and tools such as Laravel Sanctum, Laravel Octane, and RabbitMQ for secure communication, performance optimization, and asynchronous processing.

+The folder structure consists of 2 folders
+- microservice: This folder contains all services related to microservice architecture
+- mono-application: This folder content files and folders for monolithic architecture

 ## Features

 - User authentication with Laravel Sanctum